-Sacklers Reject Demand They Surrender Personal Wealth To Settle Opioid Claims
+Sacklers Reject Demand That They Surrender Personal Wealth To Settle Opioid Claims

-Sacklers Reject Demand They Surrender Personal Wealth To Settle Opioid Claims
+Sacklers Reject Demand That They Surrender Personal Wealth To Settle Opioid Claims

-The family that owns Purdue Pharma, maker of Oxycontin, has rejected a demand that they give up $4.5 billion of their personal wealth to settle opioid claims against the firm, according to state attorneys general negotiating with the company.
+The family that owns Purdue Pharma, maker of Oxycontin, has rejected a demand that they give up $4.5 billion of their personal wealth to settle opioid claims against the company, according to state attorneys general negotiating with the company.

 As a consequence, talks toward a national settlement with members of the Sackler family reached an impasse over the weekend, according to an email obtained by NPR.